shirsakm/nightlio/README.md

 docker compose up -d
 ```

-Notes
-- Persistent data lives in ./data/nightlio.db — include it in backups.
-- Pin to a version (0.1.1) for predictable upgrades; switch to newer tags when ready.

 > [!NOTE]
-> By default, Nightlio runs in a **single-user mode**.
-The "local login" endpoint is designed for personal use and automatically logs you into the single, default user account.
-Multi-user support is planned for a future release.
+> 1. Persistent data lives in ./data/nightlio.db — include it in backups.
+> 2. Pin to a version (0.1.1) for predictable upgrades; switch to newer tags when ready.

 <div align="center">🌙</div>